UofT-DSI/python/README.md

 Adhikari, DeNero, and Wagner, _Computational and Inferential Thinking: The Foundations of Data Science._

 ## Acknowledgements
 Course materials were originally developed by Asel Kushkeyeva under the supervision of Rohan Alexander, University of Toronto.
-Materials have been modified by A. Mahfouz and Kaylie Lau for 2022.
+Materials have been modified by A. Mahfouz and Kaylie Lau for 2022 and 20223.